 How to Make Bakery Style Chocolate Chip Muffins

 This chocolate chip muffin recipe couldn’t be easier.
 The batter comes together in minutes, so it’s a wonderful recipe for busy mornings.

 Mix the wet ingredients and dry ingredients separately by hand, then combine them.
 The batter will be thick, which is ideal for holding muffin add-ins like fruit, nuts, or chocolate chips.
 Muffin batter is much thicker than cupcake batter because muffins are more dense.
 The thicker the batter, the less likely the add-ins will sink to the bottom.

-- Tip: Make sure the eggs and milk are at room temperature, which incorporates them quicker and easier with other ingredients.
-I recommend taking your eggs and milk out of the refrigerator about 30 minutes before starting.
+- Tip: Make sure the eggs, sour cream, and milk are at room temperature, which incorporates them quicker and easier with other ingredients.
+I recommend taking these ingredients out of the refrigerator about 30 minutes before starting.

 When combining the wet and dry ingredients, don’t over mix.
 This is very important to ensure soft and fluffy chocolate chip muffins.
 You’ll be tempted to keep on mixing because this batter is so thick, but it only takes about 20 strokes to mix it all together.
 You might notice a few lumps in the batter, but that’s normal.
 Remember, don’t overmix!

 Fill your muffin tins all the way to the top.
 If using a giant muffin tin, your batter will fill 6 large tins to the brim, as shown above.
 Bake the muffins for 5 minutes at 425°F degrees, then for about 25 minutes at 350°F degrees.
 This initial high oven temperature lifts the muffin top up quickly and creates a tall crust, which is why filling the muffin tins to the top is imperative.